aghaeifar/TurboBloch/README.md

     mex bloch_sim.cpp bloch_sim_mex.cpp -R2018a

-OpenMP interface allowed me run the code slightly faster.
-I used following command to compile mex
+I use one of following strategies to make code runs faster:

+ Using windows ppl library for multi-threading.
+This employs `parallel_for` loop to accelerate the calculation which limits the code to be compiled in windows OS [+](https://docs.microsoft.com/en-us/cpp/parallel/concrt/how-to-write-a-parallel-for-loop?view=msvc-160).

+    mex COMPFLAGS='$COMPFLAGS /DUSE_PPL' bloch_sim_mex.cpp bloch_sim.cpp -R2018a

+Using OpenMP interface for multi-threading

     mex COMPFLAGS='$COMPFLAGS /openmp' bloch_sim_mex.cpp bloch_sim.cpp -R2018a

-The code relies on the [Eigen](https://eigen.tuxfamily.org) library which is incorporated in this repository, for convenience.
-Eigen can benefit from built-in Intel® MKL optimizations, if you have it installed.
-I used following command to compile:
+Using built-in Intel® MKL optimizations and OpenMP interface, if you have MKL installed

     mex  COMPFLAGS='$COMPFLAGS /DEIGEN_USE_MKL_ALL /openmp /DMKL_ILP64' -I'C:/Program Files (x86)/Intel/oneAPI/mkl/2021.3.0/include/' ...
          -L'C:/Program Files (x86)/Intel/oneAPI/mkl/2021.3.0/lib/intel64/' -lmkl_intel_ilp64 -lmkl_intel_thread -lmkl_core...
          -L'C:/Program Files (x86)/Intel/oneAPI/compiler/2021.3.0/windows/compiler/lib/intel64_win' -llibiomp5md...
          bloch_sim_mex.cpp bloch_sim.cpp -R2018a

-I am also using `parallel_for` loop to accelerate the calculation which limits the code to be compiled in windows OS [+](https://docs.microsoft.com/en-us/cpp/parallel/concrt/how-to-write-a-parallel-for-loop?view=msvc-160).
-One should be able to replace `parallel_for` with ordinary `for` loop if you wish to compile in other OS.
+The code relies on the [Eigen](https://eigen.tuxfamily.org) library which is incorporated in this repository, for convenience.
+I used MSVC 2019 to compile mex file; however, following command should work if you are using MinGW64:

+    mex CXXFLAGS='$CXXFLAGS -std=c++11 -fopenmp' LDFLAGS=-fopenmp bloch_sim_mex.cpp bloch_sim.cpp -R2018a

+Let me know if you find out other approaches to accelerate the program.